etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 ---

-*Page 9: “78% of all archived websites included only one unique postcode” - ?
-72% according to Table 1.*
+**Page 9: “78% of all archived websites included only one unique postcode” - ?
+72% according to Table 1.**

 The typo has now been corrected.

 ---

-*Table 2: unit of row?
-Max of "Employment" is 2224.5 - is it reasonable for ".5" (for counting part-time employments)?*
+**Table 2: unit of row?
+Max of "Employment" is 2224.5 - is it reasonable for ".5" (for counting part-time employments)?**

-Regarding employment, it is defined in thousands, which is why we have some ".5" values.
+Regarding employment, it is expressed in thousands, which is why we have some ".5" values.
 The units have now been added in Table 2.

 ---

-*Page 12: “obtain errors from 32.9 to 38.5 using traditional regionalisation method” - unit for the error?
-Some other places with the similar question.*
+**Page 12: “obtain errors from 32.9 to 38.5 using traditional regionalisation method” - unit for the error?
+Some other places with the similar question.**

-We have now added to following text in the results section (p. **TO ADD**) to clarify this point:
+We have now added to following text in the results section (p.
+13) to clarify this point:

 > These errors are measured as Weighted Absolute Percentage Errors (WAPEs).
 WAPEs express the absolute deviation in relation to the true value of each Input-Output coefficient.
 In other words, they report average error in percentage terms (Lamonica and Chelli, 2018; Pereira et al., 2020).
 In that sense, the R-squared is a comparable measure.

 ---

-*Figure 5: the x-axis is too crowded.*
+**Figure 5: the x-axis is too crowded.**

 Figure 5 has now been amended.

 ---

-*Some minor spelling errors: “ccLTD” in Page 9, “interregional trafde” in Page 17.*
+**Some minor spelling errors: “ccLTD” in Page 9, “interregional trafde” in Page 17.**

 The typos have now been corrected.

 ---

 ---

+\newpage

 ## Reviewer: 2